 Arabic is the official language of Saudi Arabia, and the mother tongue for most of Saudi’s natives.
-The classical version of Arabic is hardly used in regular conversations and is mainly found in the Quran and other classical works, poetry and is used by religious scholars.
+The classical version of Arabic is hardly used in regular conversations and is mainly found in the Quran and other classical works, poetry, and is used by religious scholars.
 Classical Arabian is considered an exclusive written language rather than a spoken one.
 Modern Standard Arabic is the most widely spoken version which is used in media, schools as a second foreign language, and published works.
 In Saudi Arabia, there are three standard dialects of spoken Arabic including Najdi Arabic, Hejazi, and Gulf or Khaliji Arabic.

-Hejazi or western Arabian Arabic is spoken predominantly in the western region of Saudi Arabia by approximately 8million of the population.
-Hejazi is in two main dialects the rural dialect spoken by the rural Bedouin population and the urban dialect mainly spoken in Mecca, Yanbu, Jeddah, and Medina cities of Saudi.
+Hejazi or Western Arabian Arabic is spoken predominantly in the western region of Saudi Arabia by approximately 8 million of the population.
+Hejazi is in two main dialects; the rural dialect spoken by the rural Bedouin population and the urban dialect mainly spoken in Mecca, Yanbu, Jeddah, and Medina cities of Saudi.

-Other Minority Languages Of Saudi Arabia
+Other Minority Languages of Saudi Arabia

 Saudi Arabia has a large foreign population attracted by the lucrative oil business.
 The foreigners speak their native languages making up part of the languages spoken in the country.
-Some of the common languages in this category include.
+Some of the common languages in this category include:

-Tagalog- the language is spoken by most of the Filipino expatriate population with approximately 700,000 people.
+This language is spoken by most of the Filipino expatriate population with approximately 700,000 people.
 The language is the native language of the Philippines.

-Rohingya- the language is mainly a written one used by the people of Myanmar.
+This language is mainly a written one used by the people of Myanmar.
 In Saudi Arabia, the language is spoken by about 400,000 expatriates from Myanmar.

-Egyptian Arabic- the spoken dialect is used by the native Egyptian expatriate community with a population of about 300,000.
+The spoken dialect is used by the native Egyptian expatriate community with a population of about 300,000.

 Since there are people in the Saudi Arabia with hearing disability, they communicate using the Saudi Sign Language.
 The deaf population in the country is approximately 100,000 individuals.